skyred/twig_polymer/README.md

 ## Usage
  - Download and enable this module, and run `bower install` in the module folder.
- - In your theme folder, run `bower install --save your-desired-element` to install 3rd party Polymer elements you like.
+ - In your theme folder, first run `bower init`, then run `bower install --save your-desired-element` to install 3rd party Polymer elements you like.
  - In your theme folder, place your custom elements in `/my-elements` folder. `/bower_components` and `/my-elements` folder will be "virtually combined" to allow seamless access to both custom and 3rd party elements.
  - Optional: add `bower_components` to your `.gitignore` file.